-I’ve gone from being excited that I learned how to take a bath including washing my hair with a bucket of rain water, to now being able to do it with (3) 16oz. bottles of water when it hasn’t rained and I don’t have rain water!
+I’ve gone from being excited that I learned how to take a bath including washing my hair with a bucket of rain water, to now being able to do it with (3) 16oz. bottles of water when it hasn’t rained!
 Not only have I adjusted, I find that I am okay with it being this way.
 In the beginning just after I arrived, I would have been so pleased to have warm water to take a shower, now I am happy to have water for a cold shower.
 I would have been happy to have a toilet with a lid, but now I am happy when I have a toilet!

-Without a doubt I think it is safe to say that I have now been fully initiated as a missionary to Africa!
+Without a doubt I think it is safe to say that I have now been fully initiated as a missionary to the African bush!
 In the last two weeks I’ve experienced the African way of life that I must say I wasn’t fully prepared for, yet needed in order to understand the people and their everyday lives here.

-When we arrived the events got underway immediately.
-As the day went on I began to wonder where I was going to sleep.
-Just before dark they took me and showed me my home for the week.
-I want to be very careful in how I word my experience because it is very important to me to give honor and respect for the sacrifice and genuine love they displayed in their preparations for my stay.
+When we arrived the event got underway immediately, and as the day went on I began to wonder where I was going to sleep.
+Just before dark they took me to my home for the week.
+I want to be very careful in how I word my experience, it is very important to give honor and respect for the sacrifice and genuine love they displayed in their preparations for my stay.

 My Kenya Hut

 They had swept all around the hut and planted some bushes.
-On the tin door of the hut they had written with chalk ….Joy’s House!
-Inside the hut they had placed a metal small bed frame and I saw someone bringing a mattress for it on the back of their bicycle.
+On the tin door of the hut they had written with chalk, Joys House!
+Inside the hut they had placed a metal small bed frame and I saw someone bringing a mattress on the back of their bicycle.
 They had purchased a mosquito net which meant a sacrifice was made so I would be protected.
-They placed a little table with a small oil burning lamp for me as well as a handmade chair to sit on.
+They placed a little table with a small oil burning lamp, as well as a handmade chair to sit on.
+You would have to see how everyone else lives to truly understand how much they did for me.

 Inside the hut